 The Oriental Village Naturist Resort in Chiang Mai is one of the first of its kind, nestled in the picturesque countryside of northern Thailand.
-The charming cottages here are super cool and comfortable with extra large windows, many of which face out onto the swimming pool.
+The charming cottages here are super cool and comfortable with extra-large windows, many of which face out onto the swimming pool.

 One of the best things about the Oriental Village is that the resort caters to a much smaller clientele, allowing management to offer you an outstanding one on one service.
-The hospitality of the staff here is greeted with extreme friendliness and professionalism to a fault.
+The hospitality of the staff here greet their visitors with extreme friendliness and professionalism to a fault.

-Also, don't hesitate to sample some of the French and local cuisine at the in-house restaurant.
+Also, don't hesitate to sample some of the French and local cuisines at the in-house restaurant.
 But should you prefer, you can always take a short ten to fifteen-minute walk to the small shops and stalls where you can get some incredible roadside grub.

-Indigenous bird species do absolute wonders to amplify the classic charm of this prodigious part of northern Thailand.
+Indigenous bird species do absolute wonders to amplify the classic charm of this remarkable region of northern Thailand.
 The richness of its banana plantations and abundant mango orchards also increases its potency and attractiveness.
 And there are lots of attractions you can become actively involved in, all in the near vicinity.
 In fact, why not start your day with a bicycle or motorcycle ride (provided by the resort) and set out for a leisurely jaunt through the countryside.

 Another epic adventure not to be missed in these parts is a visit to one of the neighbouring hill tribe villages such as those of the Karen Hill Tribe or perhaps the Akha, Lisu, Lahu, Lawa, Meo or Yao hill tribes.
 Visiting a hill tribe village is something you're not going to see often, so since you are here, this would be the perfect opportunity.